ewliang/Skelly-CSS-Grid-12-Column-Framework/README.md

 Because Bootstrap is a framework well-known by many, I've decided to use most of the class names found in Bootstrap to help lower the learning curve.
 After all, innovation is supposed to make life easier, not harder.
 Being productive is important, especially when our greatest asset is time.

+## To Do

+- Add more container size options
+- Create SASS/SCSS versions
+- Minimize code

 ## License